 PFAS are odorless and tasteless, therefore, contaminant levels can only be assessed through water sampling and analytical testing Recent studies have linked PFAS exposure to widespread health effects, including reproductive effects such as decreased fertility or increased high blood pressure in pregnant women, developmental effects or delays in children, low birth weight, accelerated puberty, bone variations, behavioral changes, and depressed immune system function, including reduced vaccine response., Initial testing and then testing every three years thereafter across Washington state of Group A systems help the department identify impacted drinking water supplies and notify customers of those systems, as well as other nearby private and Group B wells that they may want to test.
 This testing protocol starts the process of finding and mitigating local sources.

 In April 2024, the federal government published the first National Public Drinking Water Regulation (NPDWR) for PFAS.
 The U.S. Environmental Protection Agency (EPA) provided all states with six legal Maximum Contaminant Levels (MCLs) for PFAS in public drinking water.
 An MCL is the maximum level of a contaminant allowable in a public water supply as defined by the Safe Drinking Water Act (42 U.S.C. § 300g-1), codified in 40 CFR Part 141, which sets the maximum legally permissible concentration of a contaminant in public water systems.
 Under the federal regulation, public water systems have five years from April 2024 to come into compliance with the National Public Drinking Water Regulations for PFAS by testing for PFAS and ensuring all water sources are below the MCLs.
-Under the federal regulation, beginning in April 2029 systems exceeding a PFAS MCL will be in violation of federal law and must notify the public and take action to reduce PFAS values to levels at or below the MCL..
+Under the federal regulation, beginning in April 2029 systems exceeding a PFAS MCL will be in violation of federal law and must notify the public and take action to reduce PFAS values to levels at or below the MCL.

 This change in federal standard directly affects Washington’s rules by triggering the provision in WAC 246-290-315(8) under board authority stating that upon federal adoption of an MCL, the federal MCL will supersede a SAL or a less stringent state MCL, and the associated requirement.
 This proposed rule change addresses the discrepancy between the public notification requirements of the state level SAL compared to the April 2024 NPDWR.